Graham Hartley, Chairman (Co-opted)

 Stuart Baker OBE (Yorkshire & Humber)

-Stuart has worked in the rail industry in a mix of roles, primarily in commercial and operational areas in the North East and North West of England.
-He joined the Strategic Rail Authority in 2002 and was asked to resolve the many issues in the ailing West Coast Main Line project.
+Stuart has worked in the rail industry in a mix of roles, primarily in commercial and operational areas in the North East and North West of England, often with significant staff responsibilities.
+He moved to the Strategic Rail Authority in 2002 and was asked to resolve the many issues in the ailing West Coast responsibility until its successful completion in late 2008.
+Recently, he has taken charge of major rail investment schemes outside London and the South / West.
+These include the replacement of all InterCity trains, Birmingham New Street rebuilding, and the upgrading of the rail network across the North of England.

 Bryn Davies was the Principal of Ystrad Mynach College until July 2013.